 Read on for the top decorating trends of 2019, including the coffee table style responsible for ending the reign of tapered legs.

-We've seen the resurgence of dome or mushroom lamps in 2018, but something tells us this will only be amplified in 2019.
-With major retailers already jumping on the bandwagon and vintage models like the Oluce Attolo lamp becoming harder to find, all signs point to this trend gaining traction—and we were there for it.
+We witnessed the resurgence of mushroom lamps in 2018, and it was only amplified in 2019.
+With major retailers jumping on the bandwagon and vintage models like the Oluce Attolo lamp becoming harder to find, all signs pointed to this trend gaining traction—and we were there for it.
 The domed lamps made a statement in 2019 with their quirky, retro-cool vibe, whether perched atop a credenza or standing tall as a floor lamp.

-In 2017, there were dusty pastel tones, and in 2018, there were deep jewel hues.
-We've followed the full color spectrum in recent years, but next year, we're predicting bold primary colors will make a comeback: Bold rusty reds, deep indigo blues, and bright mustard yellows are at the forefront of the latest décor collections, and we're only expecting this trend to be amplified in 2019.
+In 2017, there were dusty pastel tones (hello, Millennial Pink), and in 2018, there were deep jewel hues.
+But in 2019, it was all about saturated primary colors.
+Bold rusty reds, deep indigo blues, and bright mustard yellows were at the forefront of décor collections, signaling the end of ho-hum color (bye-bye, all-white kitchens and greige walls).

 Rice Paper Lanterns

-Since the mid-1905s, Japanese artist-slash-architect Isamu Noguchi has always been coveted for his iconic pieces, from his infamous coffee table for Hermann Miller to his series of Akari lanterns and lamps.
-This year, we've seen his beloved rice paper lanterns have a serious moment in décor—which is only expected to trickle down to more mass retailers.
-IKEA, which also popularized the paper lanterns in the '90s, has already released a few new models.
+Since the mid-1905s, Japanese artist-slash-architect Isamu Noguchi has been heralded for his contributions to home décor, from his iconic coffee table for Hermann Miller to his series of Akari lanterns and lamps.
+In 2019, we saw Noguchi's paper lanterns have a serious moment in interior design.
+IKEA, which popularized paper lanterns in the '90s, was quick to release a few new models.